Turnabout Counseling

 I’ve never been to counseling before; how does it work?

 Many people have questions about counseling before they try it.
-This is one of the most common questions about counseling that I get.
+This is the most common questions about counseling that I get.
 Most people are nervous when they first come to counseling.
 You’re not sure what to expect or what I’ll ask you to talk about.
 Within a few minutes you realize it’s a lot like having a conversation about a problem with a friend.
-I ask you questions to help you figure out what you want to be different, and get as clear a picture as you can about what changes you want to make.
-I ask a lot of questions about what I call exceptions–the things that are happening when the problem isn’t happening, or those times when the problem was less severe.
+I ask you questions to help you figure out what you want to be different.
+Then, I help you get as clear a picture as you can about what changes you want to make.
+I ask a lot of questions about exceptions–things that are happening when the problem isn’t happening, or those times when the problem was less severe.
 This helps us figure out what things you can do differently to make the changes you want in your life.

 I use a form of counseling called Solution Focused Counseling.
-For more information on this for of counseling, you can check out the Solution Focused Brief Therapy Association and find more information.
+For more information on this form of counseling, check out the Solution Focused Brief Therapy Association and find more information.

 What kind of people go to counseling?

-I see all kinds of people and families in counseling and they all turn out to be just regular people with some kind of problem or situation they want to deal with.
-I see moms, dads, husbands, wives, kids, teens, college students, professors, teachers, carpenters, business owners, and so on.
+I see all kinds of people in counseling from all walks of life.
+For example, I see parents, husbands, wives, kids and teenagers, college students, professionals, business owners, skilled laborers, and so on.
 There’s no real classification of people who go to counseling.
-I like to think the ones who go to counseling are the smart ones because they get some assistance with their concern, make adjustments, and get on with life.
-I like to think of it as coaching because if you think about the coach/athlete relationship, athletes already have the skills and strengths they need to do the job; the coach just helps them put those talents to the best use so they can perform better and achieve their objectives.
+I think anyone who goes to counseling are the smart ones because they get some assistance with their concern, make adjustments, and get on with life.
+Solution Focused counseling feels a bit like coaching.
+You already have the skills needed to do the job; I just help you put your skills to use so you can reach your objectives.

 What’s the difference between counseling, therapy, and psychotherapy?

 There’s no real difference between the terms therapy, counseling, and psychotherapy.
 They all refer to the process of using “talk therapy” to help you overcome a problem or concern.
 I generally use the term “counseling” and “therapy” interchangeably.
-I tend to prefer the word “counseling” because to me, the word “therapy” kind of implies there’s something wrong with the client, whereas “counseling” suggests the therapist isn’t exactly an expert on your life, but may be able to guide you in the right direction.
+I tend to prefer the word “counseling” because to me, the word “therapy” can implie there’s something wrong with the client, whereas “counseling” suggests the therapist isn’t exactly an expert on your life, but may be able to guide you in the right direction.

 Can I call and talk to you before I make a counseling appointment?

 Yes, most people do this, in fact.
 You should get your questions about counseling answered satisfactorily before you choose a therapist.
-Most people want to get a feel for whether they would be comfortable getting counseling from me before they make a decision about counseling.
+Most people want to decide whether they will be comfortable talking to me before they decide about counseling.
 Or, they just want to know a little more about me and how I work before they make an appointment.
 Feel free to contact me to ask any questions you have and I’ll do my best to answer them.

 How long does counseling take?